 A lot of us conduct our lives in accordance with what we call “conventional wisdom.”
 The only problem with that approach, of course, is how often conventional wisdom fails us, or is hijacked by someone with an agenda.

-As a result, suggesting that we’ve been lied to about milk and its wonderful health benefits might feel like being told that Mr. Rogers didn’t actually want to be your neighbor.
+As a result, suggesting that we’ve been lied to about milk, consuming dairy and its wonderful health benefits might feel like being told that Mr. Rogers didn’t actually want to be your neighbor.
+Yet, the negative health effects of too much diary consumption are real.

 What am I talking about?
 An unlikely study into America’s unabashed love affair with milk.
 It was carried out by investigative journalist and writer Alissa Hamilton, who published her findings in a book called Got Milked?.
 Hamilton previously set out to dismantle the throne of lies that orange juice has sat upon for as long as any of us remember.
 She revealed that many of OJ’s much-touted health benefits have been dramatically overstated by Big Orange Juice.